-9 Non-technical summary
+12 Non-technical summary

 The planning of the Interreg Programme between Hungary and the Republic of Croatia for the period 2021-2027 started in 2019.
-The programme plans to organise the development activities of the next 7-year period along four priorities, which are the following:
+The Hungary-Croatia Programme plans to organize the development activities of the 2021-2027 period along five priorities, which are the following:

 - 1. Competitive border region

 - 2. Greener and low-carbon border region

+- 3. Connected border region

-- 3. Inclusive border region
+- 4. Inclusive border region

-- 4. Cooperating border region
+- 5. Cooperating border region

-Specific objectives under the four priorities are covering the promotion of innovative and smart economic transformation, clean and fair energy transition, green and blue investment, the circular economy, climate adaptation and risk prevention and management.
+Specific objectives under the five priorities are covering the promotion of innovative and smart economic transformation, clean and fair energy transition, regional and local mobility, green and blue investment, the circular economy, climate adaptation and risk prevention and management.

-In order value the potential environmental benefits and harms caused by the implementation of the Hungary-Croatia Programme a Strategic Environmental Assessment should be created.
-The key regulatory document to be considered is the European Union Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment (SEA Directive).
+In order to value the potential environmental benefits and harms caused by the implementation of the Hungary-Croatia Programme a Strategic Environmental Assessment is in progress.

-The first step of the assessment was the description of the objectives of the Hungary-Croatia Programme and the analysis of its consistency for identifying contradictions and synergies.
+The first step of the assessment is the description of the objectives of the Hungary-Croatia Programme and the analysis of its consistency for identifying contradictions and synergies.
 Regarding its cohesion to sectoral policies, EU, Hungarian and Croatian development strategies/plans were analysed focusing on common measures and synergies.

-For measuring the potential effects of the Hungary-Croatia Programme implementation, the social, economic and environmental state of the CBC area were analysed.
+For measuring the potential effects of the Hungary-Croatia Programme implementation, the social, economic and environmental state of the CBC area is analysed.
 Both the Hungarian and Croatian counties are facing rapid depopulation, ageing society, which are changing the structure of the local demography with increased need for social and infrastructural services.
 The mainly stagnant or the few developing county economies now all facing the consequences of the global pandemic and inflation.

-Economic and infrastructural development both have many possibilities in the regions with the goal of increasing the creation of local value and quality of life, although these interventions should promote sustainable and ecologic standards as well.
-Regarding the local environment the CBC area has a geographical uniqueness which can be observed in local soils, flora and fauna, which has to be protected to preserve them for the future - this aspect should be involve in every development prospective.
-In this environmental report, the potential effects of the Hungary-Croatia Programme were analysed focusing on different environmental elements.
-The effects of the implemented objectives could be far more beneficiary for the counties in the area, when the indicated negative environmental effects are considered and avoided.
-Besides the indication of the potential positive and negative effects on environment or on human health, in the document protective measures and recommendations for a monitoring system were outlined.
+Economic and infrastructural development both have many possibilities in CBC area with the goal of increasing the creation of local value and quality of life, although these interventions should promote sustainable and ecologic standards as well.
+Regarding the local environment the CBC area has a geographical uniqueness which can be observed in local soils, flora and fauna, which has to be protected to preserve them for the future - this aspect should be involved in every development prospective.

+The potential effects of the Hungary-Croatia Programme are analysed focusing on different environmental elements.
+The effects of the implemented objectives of the Hungary-Croatia Programme could be far more beneficiary for the counties in the CBC area, when the indicated negative environmental effects are considered and avoided.
+Implementation of the Hungary-